Enceladus Explorer and TRIPLE

 In Enceladus Explorer (EnEx) and TRIPLE we research, develop and test melting probes and navigation systems for these probes.

-Within TRIPLE, initiated by the DLR Space Administration, Technologies for Rapid Ice Penetration and subglacial Lake Exploration are being researched .
+Within TRIPLE, initiated by the German Space Agency at DLR , Technologies for Rapid Ice Penetration and subglacial Lake Exploration are being researched .
 The concept was approved by a phase 0 study.
 The phases A/B are in preparation.

 TRIPLE is divided into three major components and aims to explore the subglacial ocean of the Jovian moon Europa.
 The first component is a melting probe which penetrates the ice shield and navigates to the ocean below.
 It anchors itself at the ice-water boundary and releases the second component into the water: A small autonomous underwater vehicle will explore the ocean, identify points of interests and take samples.
 The samples will be delivered to the melting probe and then processed and analyzed by a miniaturized astrobiological laboratory, the third component.